How a hybrid working model could fail, and how to prevent that happening

 Hybrid working.
 It’s the solution many businesses are turning to in response to employee demand for continued remote work.
 And for good reason, with a huge range of great benefits for both employees and businesses.

 But how you should implement remote staff depends on the needs of your business and the specific challenges you may face.
-So let’s take a look at some of the most prominent hybrid working challenges to watch out for as you move to a new way of working.
+Here are some of the most prominent hybrid working challenges to look for as you move to a new way of working.

 Choosing the right hybrid model for your business

 It may be that the way your business operated during the pandemic will keep working well as things open back up.
 But you shouldn’t assume that to be the case.
 One of the biggest hybrid working challenges for employers will be finding the right approach for their businesses.